DICE (company): Acquisition by Electronic Arts (2006–present)

 In May 2013, EA opened a new Los Angeles-based division for DICE known as DICE LA, helmed by former senior staff of EA's previously closed studio Danger Close Games.
-DICE LA had generally been involved with support of DICE and other EA games and had not generated any title on their own.
+DICE LA had generally been involved with support of DICE and other EA games and had not generated any title on its own.
 Vince Zampella of Respawn Entertainment (another EA studio) was named as the studio's new lead in January 2020.
-Zampella had indicated at this time that they would likely become separate from DICE, and change their name to reflect this.
-DICE LA announced their new name, Ripple Effect Studios, in July 2021, but otherwise under management by Zampella, and while they will finish work on Battlefield 2042, will move in a new direction following its release.
+Zampella had indicated at this time that it would likely become separate from DICE, and change its name to reflect this.
+DICE LA announced its new name, Ripple Effect Studios, in July 2021, but otherwise under management by Zampella, and while it will finish work on Battlefield 2042, will move in a new direction following its release.

 On 2 December 2021, Electronic Arts announced that Vince Zampella, co-founder of Respawn Entertainment and head of Ripple Effect Studios, will oversee the Battlefield series going forward, with Ripple Effect leading the way in developing the franchise's "new experiences", instead of DICE.
 Along with the announcement, it was reported that DICE General Manager Oskar Gabrielson would be leaving EA, with Rebecka Coutaz, formerly Managing Director of Ubisoft Annecy, taking his place in the role.